 It is very important when you are confirming a P0137 OBD-II generic code that you follow each of the below steps for diagnosing the problem diligently and in order:

 - Scan codes and documents.
+Here's a great one we use daily.
 Make sure that you freeze frame data and then clear the codes to verify failure.

 - Monitor the O2 sensor data to see if the voltage is switching back and forth between low and high.
 You should look to see if this is occurring at a faster rate when compared to other sensors.